Trojan Nuclear Power Plant: Heliport

 Trojan Heliport (FAA LID: 3OR7) was a 60 x 60 ft.
 (18 x 18 m) private turf heliport located at the power plant.
 It is no longer listed in the FAA website.

+In popular culture

+According to behind-the-scenes interviews, for the 1979 film The China Syndrome, producer Michael Douglas and production designer George C. Jenkins toured the Trojan Nuclear Power Plant and were allowed to take extensive photographs of the control room.
+The film set built at Sunset Gower Studios was largely based on these photographs.